 - Men who suffer trauma in the pelvic region.

-- Men under a lot of psychological stress.
+- Men are under a lot of psychological stress.

 - Men with lower UTIs and those with recurring UTIs.